 So consumer behavior is important.
 It changes with the generations, and with how the economy is doing, and even with changes in technology.
 Get a grasp on that, and you’ll be competitive in any market.

-Dave: Great, thank you, Jeff!
+CPL: Great, thank you, Jeff!
 Awesome insights here.
 Good luck with all your projects and I’ll catch you at the next DTC event!

 Based on Jeff’s insights and discussion, here are 10 trends to look out for when it comes to wine regulation, compliance, and market changes: